AnaghaPaul/SqlDataWarehouseProject/README.md

 3. **Gold Layer**: Houses business-ready data modeled into a star schema required for reporting and analytics.

 ## Dimensional Design Process
-The dimensional model was designed using a structured four-step approach aligned with Kimball best practices:
+The dimensional model was designed using a structured, iterative four-step approach aligned with Kimball dimensional modeling best practices.
+The goal was to create a scalable and analytics-friendly model that supports retail and order management reporting.

-- **Select Business Process**
+ ** :one: 1) Select Business Process**

-The selected business process is e-commerce sales transactions, representing the end-to-end flow of customer purchases, including order placement and product shipment.
+The selected business process is retail order management and sales transactions, representing the end-to-end lifecycle of a customer purchase.
+This includes order placement, fulfillment, and delivery timelines, enabling analysis across ordering, shipping, and due dates.

-- **Declare Grain**
+**2) Declare Grain**

+The grain of the fact table is defined at the individual order line item level.

-Each row in the fact table represents one scan of an individual product within a customer’s sales transaction (i.e., a single order line item).
+Each row in the fact table represents:

+*One product*

+*Purchased by one customer*

+*Within a single sales order*

-This grain supports detailed analysis of customer purchasing behavior, product performance, and transaction-level metrics.
+This granular design supports detailed analysis of:

+*Customer purchasing behavior*

+*Product-level performance*

+*Transaction-level revenue and quantity metrics*

-- **Identify the Dimensions**
+**3) Identify the Dimensions**

-The following dimensions were identified to provide descriptive context for the sales fact data:
-   - Product Dimension:
+*Product Dimension*

-     Derived from source product systems and includes product attributes such as category, subcategory, and product line.
+Derived from ERP product master data and enriched with product attributes such as:

+- Product name

-   - Customer Dimension
+- Product line

+- Category and subcategory

+- Product lifecycle dates

+*Customer Dimension*

-     Derived from source customer systems and includes customer demographics and geographic attributes.
+Derived from CRM and ERP sources and includes:

+- Customer identifiers and demographics

+- Gender and birth date

+- Geographic attributes such as country

-   - Time Dimension
+*Date Dimension (Role-Playing)*

-     Created within the data warehouse to support consistent and flexible time-based analysis across multiple date attributes (order date, shipping date, due date).
+A single, conformed Date dimension created within the data warehouse and reused across multiple business roles:

+- Order Date

+- Shipping Date

+- Due Date

+This design enables consistent and flexible time-based analysis without duplicating date structures.

 - **Identify the facts**